 - Whether you want to limit routine access, use or disclosures for treatment, payment or operations

-Requests should be sent to the Health Information Management Director at Great River Health Systems, 1221 S. Gear Ave., West Burlington, IA 52655.
+You may send requests to Health Information Management Department, Great River Health Systems, 1221 S. Gear Ave., West Burlington, IA 52655.

-To request confidential communications, you must make your request in writing to the Privacy Officer, Great River Health Systems, 1221 S. Gear Ave., West Burlington, IA 52655.
+To request confidential communications, you must make your request in writing to Health Information Management Department, Great River Health Systems, 1221 S. Gear Ave., West Burlington, IA 52655.
 We will not ask the reason for your request.
-We will accommodate requests that Great River Health Systems determines to be reasonable.
-Your request must specify how or where you want to be contacted.
+We will accommodate reasonable requests.
+Your request must specify how or where you want us to contact you.

 Right to request a copy of this notice.
 You have the right to request a paper copy of this notice.
 This notice is also available for download.

-If you believe your privacy has been violated by Great River Health Systems, please call the health systems’ Privacy Officer at 319-768-1960, or contact the U.S. Secretary of Health and Human Services.
-Great River Health Systems will not seek retaliation for filing a complaint.
+If you think we have violated your privacy, please call the health system’s Privacy Officer at 319-768-1931, or contact the U.S. Secretary of Health and Human Services.
+We will not retaliate for filing a complaint.